psiz-org/psiz/docs/your_data.rst

 ###################

 To use your own data, you should place your data in an appropriate subclass of :py:class:`psiz.trials.Observations`.
-Once the `Observations` object has been created, you can save it to disk by calling its `save` method.
-It can be loaded later using the function `psiz.trials.load(filepath)`.
+Once the :py:class:`Observations` object has been created, you can save it to disk by calling its :py:meth:`save` method.
+It can be loaded later using the function :py:func:`psiz.trials.load_trials`.

 Consider the following example that creates some fake rank observations: